-The inner PV cone floats on magnets and uses less than 10 watts to maintain the spin.
+The spin uses less than 10 watts.
 The initial push to start the spin is higher and all units will be rated for their net output.
 So if the unit produces 1000 watts, but it uses 10 watts for the spin, it will be rated at 990 watts.
-The gains of dynamic spin far outweigh the minimal loss.
-Since no parts are rubbing against each other, this also minimizes the maintenance concern below.
+The gains of Dynamic Spin far outweigh the minimal loss.

 Anything with mechanical motion will break down and require regular maintenance.

-The moving parts on the Spin Cell are less complex than those in an oscillating fan.
+The moving parts of Dynamic Spin are less complex than those in an oscillating fan.
 Solar panels are incredibly durable.
-That is why we use PV for our inner cone.
+That is why we use PV in our design.
 The inverter for flat panels has to be changed about every 10 years, but the panels can keep producing for 40 years or more.
 We take that same reliable PV and put it in a dynamic environment.
 Yes, this creates more issues around maintenance, but if our payback is three years rather than seven years, we feel the market will move our direction.
+We also design the unit so that the any moving parts are very easy to replace and the rest of the unit can remain on site.
 The key is how quickly we can create a return on investment.
 For large-scale commercial farms, we can use the same large-scale AC wind inverters that GE and others have developed for the wind industry.
 Yes, we have an “inverter” built into the Spin Cell, but it may be more cost effective on large projects to remove that aspect and use inverters developed for the wind industry to connect with the grid.

 PV is about 18% efficient, how can V3 be 20X more efficient than that?

 We are not 20X more efficient.
-We increase the amount of light by 20X that hits the PV, which increases the production of the PV under concentration by 20X.
+We increase the amount of light that hits the PV by 20X to 150X, which increases the production of the PV under concentration.
 It has long been known that concentrating light increases production.
 The problem has been the associated heat.
 When we put a 20X concentration on flat, static panels, the temperature quickly reaches 260 degrees F and the PV fails.
-With the same concentration on the Spin Cell, the temperature never exceeded 15 degrees F above ambient.
+With the same concentration under Dynamic Spin, the temperature never exceeded 15 degrees F above ambient.
 This is a breakthrough.
-By using the outer cone lensing to concentrate 20X more light, we get 20X more production using 1X Sun mono PV.
-In the past, this level of concentration has always required exotic and expensive material like triple-junction cells.
-Of course, the lensing cone is larger to gather more light and focus it on the smaller, inner PV cone.

 What happens if the unit stops spinning?
 Won't the PV get fried?